NelsoNave/family-event/wiki/API-announcements.md

 ```
 ## Notes

--is_message flag means this record is a reply message or not.(to verify this record for a reply or a favorite.)
+- is_message flag means this record is a reply message or not.(to verify this record for a reply or a favorite.)
--is_favorite flag means guests liked a announcement or not.
+- is_favorite flag means guests liked a announcement or not.